GlasOperator/csharpguidelines/Guidelines/1700_NamingGuidelines.md

 - Don't use terms like `Enum`, `Class` or `Struct` in a name.
 - Identifiers that refer to a collection type should have plural names.

+**Exceptions:**
+- The names of the variables used in LINQ are abbreviated based on the type it represents (see also AV1756)

 ### Name types using nouns, noun phrases or adjective phrases  (AV1708) ![](images/2.png)
 Bad examples include `SearchExamination` (a page to search for examinations), `Common` (does not end with a noun, and does not explain its purpose) and `SiteSecurity` (although the name is technically okay, it does not say anything about its purpose).
 Good examples include `BusinessBinder`, `SmartTextBox`, or `EditableSingleCustomer`.